jadecobra/python_tdd_exercises/source/data_structures/dictionaries.rst

 green: make it pass
 ^^^^^^^^^^^^^^^^^^^

-I add ``self.assertRaises`` to confirm that a KeyError_ gets raised for the test to pass
+I will add ``self.assertRaises`` to confirm that a KeyError_ gets raised for the test to pass

 .. code-block:: python